Houstonia (magazine)

 Houstonia is a magazine about Houston and Greater Houston, Texas, United States.
-It is published by SagaCity Media.
+It is published by Hour Media.
 The magazine's first issue released in April 2013, titled 250 Reasons to Love Houston.
 As of January 2016, the magazine is distributed at 800 locations in Greater Houston, including newsstands, retail outlets, and grocery stores.

 The president of SagaCity, Nicole Vogel, and her brother Scott, the founding editor of Houstonia, were born and raised in Houston.
-The magazine was nominated for a City and Regional Magazine Award by the CRMA (City and Regional Magazine Assoc.) in 2014.
-It was further nominated for four CRMA awards in 2015: Reporting, Excellence in Design, Excellence in Writing, and Arts & Culture Writing; the magazine won the latter award that year.
-In 2016, the magazine was nominated once again for Photography and Excellence in Design in the upcoming CRMA awards to be held in May.
 In addition, Houstonia was given an AMA Marketer of the Year award for media.
 The magazine's circulation is upwards of 70,000, while its average monthly readership is over 510,000 and houstoniamag.com generally receives approximately 400,000 views per month.

 Background Information

 The magazine first appeared in newsstands in April 2013.

-The Houstonia website has a food blog, Gastronaut.
 When the magazine launched, food critic Robb Walsh became an employee.
-In May 2013 Katharine Shilcutt, a food critic for the Houston Press, announced she was going to leave the Press and begin working for Houstonia.
+In May 2013 ,Katharine Shilcutt, a food critic for the Houston Press, announced she was going to leave the Press and begin working for Houstonia.

 The magazine also recruited Catherine Matusow from the Houston Press and Sarah Rufca from the Houston Chronicle.
 In sales, Marianna Dubinsky and Diane Caplan joined the team in 2014.

-Houstonia uses some recurring annual issues to provide readers with current material in subjects such as real estate, dentistry, and dining.
-One of the best selling issues is the annual Best Restaurants cover.

-On ts website, houstoniamag.com, the magazine states that its readership is composed of 35% male, 65% female, with an average household income of around $194,000 and a median age of 45.
-Online demographics skew younger and more male: 47% male, 53% female, with an average household income of $100,000 and a median age of 34.
-Houstonia also hosts editorial interns year-round.
-Information on internships can be found here.

-In 2017 publisher Diane Caplan left to start her own company, and former senior media manager Stevi Maytubby replaced her as publisher.
+In 2017, publisher Diane Caplan left to start her own company, and former senior media manager Stevi Maytubby replaced her as publisher.

+In November 2025, SagaCity Media, the company owned by the Vogels which published their magazines, filed for receivership.
+In March 2026, the company sold its publications, including Houstonia, to Hour Media for $1.6 million.
+Two of the five editorial workers at the magazine were then laid off.